-To become IP-version independent, it is necessary to add a reference to [RFC2732], which defines the format for literal IPv6 addresses in URLs.
+For the specification to become IP-version independent, it is necessary to add a reference to [RFC2732], which defines the format for literal IPv6 addresses in URLs.

 There are also several references to the use of either URLs or URIs along the specification.
-Even though the reference above will suffice to provide IP-version independence to the specification, special care should be taken in implementations, regarding the format specified in [RFC2732], whenever an URL is used.
+Even though the reference above will suffice to provide IP-version independence to the specification, special care should be taken in implementations to follow the format specified in [RFC2732], i.e., [address]:port, e.g. http://[2001:0DB8:a0:1::1]:8080.